M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 - `common` section needs the `export_dir`, but `log_filename` can and should be used to aid in the case of issues.

 ### S3 Archive
 S3 archive differ should mainly be used by the production environment during a scheduled indicator run (not a manual run) as items in the S3 cache can be overwritten.
-Here are the archive params:
+Here are the archive parameters:
 ```
 "common": {
     "export_dir": "receiving",
-    "log_filename": "dsew_cpr.log"
+    "log_filename": "./logs/quidel-covidtest.log"
 },
 "archive": {
   "aws_credentials: {